isaac-sim/IsaacGymEnvs/README.md

 }
 ```

-If you use the AMP: Adversarial Motion Priors environment in your work, please ensure you cite the following work:
+**Note** if you use the AMP: Adversarial Motion Priors environment in your work, please ensure you cite the following work:
 ```
 @article{
 	2021-TOG-AMP,